-For the month of April, we have highlighted some of the 225+ genealogy and research courses offered at The National Institute for Genealogical Studies.
+For the month of April, we have highlighted some of the 225+ genealogy and research courses offered at The International Institute for Genealogical Studies.
 There are a variety of themes and topics to choose from.
 Hopefully, we will feature some courses that you were not aware of and pique your interest to explore further.

 W is for WOMEN

 Don’t forget the ladies!
 You may think that researching female ancestors is elusive, but there are many places to search.
 Some of the more common records may not have preserved her information, but she still has a story to tell.
 Many times, it takes studying the social history of a location in order to understand her circumstances.
 Knowing which organizations were operating in her community, and finding her on the membership list, may open a treasure trove of information, and provide a glimpse into her daily life.

 Our female ancestors played significant roles in history.
 Yet, researching and writing about the women in our families can be a daunting task.
 If you have hit a brick wall in the quest to find information about your female ancestors, this course covers strategies and key sources to assist you with your research and show you how to document “her” story.

 The following list features Courses may help you to research the Women in your family history projects:

 Demystifying Culture & Folklore

 Electronic Resources: Using the Internet